FTCTeam2858/2020-21-Sparbots2858/README.md

 This is Kitty.
 We will be using Github to do our version control.
 If you have any questions, contact me @ kfan21@athensacademy.org

 Please sign up for a GitHub account asap!!
+Please refer to the GitHub User Guide if you have any questions.